 All surgery presents risks and complications that are important to discuss with your physician prior to your surgery.
 Listening to your physician’s guidance, both before and after surgery, will help to ensure the best possible outcomes from your procedure.

 Some of the most common complications following MAS TLIF surgery include: problems with anesthesia, infection, nerve damage, problems with the graft or hardware, and ongoing pain.
 This is not intended to be a complete list of the possible complications.

-Your physician will review your condition and explain all of your treatment options, including non-operative treatments, such as medications and physical therapy.
+Your physician will review your condition and explain all of your treatment options, including non-operative treatments such as medications and physical therapy.
 Once you have been admitted to the hospital, you will be taken to a pre-op room and prepared for surgery.
-This may include instruction about the surgery and cleansing of your surgical site, as well as instruction about the postoperative period.
+This may include instructions about the surgery and cleansing of your surgical site, as well as instruction about the postoperative period.

 Typically, your surgeon will make a small incision on one side of your back.
 The size of the incision can vary based on the number of levels and/or complexity of your case.

 Your surgeon will then remove the disc to reduce pressure from the symptomatic cord or nerve root.
 An appropriate implant, chosen by your surgeon, will be placed into the disc space to restore the proper disc height and provide mechanical support while bone grows between the vertebral bodies during the fusion (bone healing) process.
 That segment of your spine will eventually stabilize once fusion occurs.

 Screws will be placed into the vertebrae to provide stabilization to the spine.
 Once the screws have been placed on the MAS TLIF side, screws are also inserted on the opposite side of the vertebrae through one or two small skin incisions.
 These screws provide additional stability to help hold everything in place while fusion occurs.
 They are inserted through a small, minimally disruptive incision.